 Exploring the Beauty of the Abandoned Volcano Island Mini Golf Course in Orlando, FL

 Take a 360-degree virtual tour around the abandoned and decaying Volcano Island Mini Golf Course in Orlando, Florida.
 There are thirty-two (32) panoramic images in the virtual tour below, make sure to click through them all.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 Click here to view it in fullscreen.